Do I Need a Soil Test for Removing Construction Waste?

 WAC Testing for Construction Waste - It may also be necessary to carry out WAC testing after the waste soil has been classified.
-Waste Acceptance Criteria (WAC) testing is done to determine which landfill class to send construction waste to.
-If construction waste is initially classified as non-hazardous waste but is also potentially inert you may wish to carry out WAC testing to confirm (inert landfill is generally cheaper than non-hazardous).
+Waste Acceptance Criteria (WAC) testing is carried out to determine which type of landfill your construction waste can be sent to.
+If construction waste is initially classified as non-hazardous waste but is also potentially inert, you may wish to carry out WAC testing to confirm this (inert landfill is generally cheaper than non-hazardous).
 When construction waste is found to be hazardous, a hazardous WAC test can be carried out to see whether it meets hazardous WAC criteria, if it doesn't then it must undergo treatment before it can be sent to landfill.